Wiggly Child Can Now Focus

 Submitted by Kate Mitchell, MS, OTR/L

-Young girl focusing on writing.
+Young girl writing at a desk.
 Text: Wiggly child can now focus.
 Results in 6 weeks!

 BeforeAfter